 You need to take this into consideration when buying baby clothes and items in general.

 To regulate and prove whether a fabric is truly organic, the Global Organic Textile Standard (GOTS) uses a clearly defined and transparent set of criteria to monitor MOST, if not ALL, fabric manufacturers.

-This means if some baby fabric manufacturing company passes the GOTS, its exports are made of the best organic quality and can be accepted in all major markets.
+If some organic baby fabric manufacturing company passes the GOTS, its exports are made of the BEST organic quality and can be accepted in all major markets.